karussell/graphhopper-native-image/Readme.md

 Now that graal created your native image you can start graphhopper:

- * First download OSM road data: `wget http://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf -O osm.pbf`
+ * download OSM road data: `wget http://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf -O osm.pbf`
- * Then start GraphHopper: `./target/graphhopper`
+ * start GraphHopper: `./target/graphhopper`

 It will take a few seconds where it basically converts the pbf file into an internal graph structure (see graph-cache folder), but all subsequent